 Access high-pressure, high-temperature analysis temperature analysis of oil and gas samples information faster and more cost effectively than traditional means.

-Interface has a suite of standard and advanced PVT testing solutions that requires less than 1 ml of fluid per test and delivers results much faster than conventional PVT testing methodologies.
+Interface has a suite of standard and advanced PVT analysis solutions that requires less than 1 ml of fluid per evaluation and delivers results much faster than conventional PVT methodologies.

 Minimum Miscibility Pressure and Composition

 Quickly determine miscibility conditions for your gas flooding operation with a variety of gas compositions.
 MMP measurements give you the pressure at which the gas you are injecting easily mixes with the oil in your reservoir.
 This measurement is critical for avoiding early gas breakthrough which reduces oil recovery.

 Developed in partnership with Equinor, this test has been proven to deliver accurate results in as little as 30 min with as little as 0.1 ml of oil sample per data point.